AP Computer Science

-In the United States, Advanced Placement Computer Science (commonly shortened to AP Comp Sci) is a suite of Advanced Placement courses and examinations covering areas of computer science.
+The Advanced Placement (AP) Computer Science (shortened to AP Comp Sci or APCS) program includes two Advanced Placement courses and examinations covering the field of computer science.
 They are offered by the College Board to high school students as an opportunity to earn college credit for college-level courses.
-The suite consists of two current classes and one discontinued class.
+The program consists of two current courses (Computer Science Principles and Computer Science A) and one discontinued course (Computer Science AB).

-AP Computer Science was taught in Pascal for the 1984–1998 exams, in C++ for 1999–2003, and in Java since 2004.
+AP Computer Science was taught using Pascal for the 1984–1998 exams, C++ for 1999–2003, and Java since 2004.

+Courses

+There are two AP computer science courses currently offered.
+Computer Science Principles is considered to be a more "big picture" course than the programming-intensive Computer Science A.

 AP Computer Science A

-AP Computer Science A is a programming class.
-The course emphasizes object-oriented programming methodology, especially problem solving and algorithm development, plus an overview of data structures and abstraction.
-The AP Computer Science A exam tests students on their knowledge of Java.
+AP Computer Science A is a programming-based course, equivalent to a first-semester–level college course.
+AP CSA emphasizes object-oriented programming and is taught using the programming language of Java.
+The course has an emphasis on problem-solving using data structures and algorithms.

-It is meant to be the equivalent of a first-semester college course in computer science.

-The Microsoft-sponsored program Technology Education and Literacy in Schools (TEALS) aims to increase the number of students taking AP Computer Science classes.